-It is not uncommon for site owners to be receive emails where the Sender is assuming something about them or their website.
-Some of the assumptions are improperly accusatory while others are based on little to no knowledge in which to base the stated assumption.
+It is not uncommon for site owners to receive emails where the sender includes assumptions about a website’s features or technical issues.
+Some of the assumptions are unnecessarily accusatory while others are based on little to no knowledge on which to base the stated assumption.

 Most Assumptions are Inaccurate But…

 When I go to the Doctor with an ailment, I do not assume what my treatment is.
-I let the person who is educated in the field, my Doctor, to ask the appropriate questions.
+I let the person who is educated in the field, my Doctor, ask the appropriate questions.
 Then take the necessary steps to determine what the diagnosis is.

 But when it comes to technology, there is no end to those who email websites who apparently believe they know what they are typing about.
-Enough so to tell the site owner what to do about something, to fix this or that, or to scold them about improper practices.
+Enough so to tell the website owner what to do about something, to fix this or that, or to scold them about improper practices.

 The Right Way to Reach Out

 If I have a concern or I think something is “wrong” I email my questions or concerns in a genuinely courteous and curious manner.
 But that is after checking out their FAQ or help area to see if there are any known issues or a solution I can give a whirl.

-I want to help, inform understand and help the site owner that there is an issue so they can find out what’s up.
-And I do so knowing I do not know everything and leave the door open to the fact that I may even learn something I wasn’t aware of.
+My primary goal is to help and hopefully inform the site owner that there is an issue so they can find out what’s up and get it resolved.
+I leave the door open to the possibility that I may even learn something I am not aware of.